ya0-yuan/tp/docs/UserGuide.md

 Parameter Name | Description
 --------|------------------
-`NAME` | The name of the hairdresser.<br>It should only contain alphanumeric characters and spaces, and it should not be blank.<br>E.g. `Anna Sue`
+`NAME` | The name of the hairdresser.<br>It should only contain at most 50 alphanumeric characters and spaces, and it should not be blank.<br>E.g. `Anna Sue`
-`TITLE` | The title of the hairdresser.<br>It should only contain alphanumeric characters and spaces, and it should not be blank.<br>E.g. `Senior Stylist`
+`TITLE` | The title of the hairdresser.<br>It should only contain at most 20 alphanumeric characters and spaces, and it should not be blank.<br>E.g. `Senior Stylist`
-`GENDER` | The gender of the hairdresser.<br>Gender should be either F or M or f or m.<br>E.g. `F` `PHONE` | The phone number of the hairdresser.<br>Phone numbers should only contain numbers, and it should be at least 3 digits long.<br>E.g. `81526354`
+`GENDER` | The gender of the hairdresser.<br>Gender should be either F or M or f or m.<br>E.g. `F` `PHONE` | The phone number of the hairdresser.<br>Phone numbers should only contain numbers, should be at least 3 digits long, and should be at most 15 digits long.<br>E.g. `81526354`
 `EMAIL` | The email of the hairdresser.<br>Emails should be of the format local-part@domain and adhere to the following constraints: <br>1.
 The local-part should only contain alphanumeric characters and these special characters: `!#$%&'*+/=?{}~^.-` .<br>2.
 This is followed by a '@' and then a domain name.
-The domain name must be at least 2 characters long, start and end with alphanumeric characters, consist of alphanumeric characters, a period or a hyphen for the characters in between, if any.<br>E.g. `johnd@example.com`
+The domain name must be at least 2 characters long, start and end with alphanumeric characters, consist of alphanumeric characters, a period or a hyphen for the characters in between, if any.
+The entire email should be at most 50 characters long. <br>E.g. `johnd@example.com`
 `SPECIALISATION` | The specialisation of the hairdresser.<br>Specialisations should be one of the following options and are case-sensitive: <br>`Color`, `Perm`, `HairExtension`, `Styling`, `HairConditioning`, `Straightening`, `ScalpTreatment`, `HairLossTreatment`.<br>E.g. `Color`
 `ID` | The unique hairdresser ID `hid` that is assigned to each hairdresser. <br>The ID is unique to each hairdresser, and the ID will not be assigned to another hairdresser even if one is deleted from the database. </br>Thus, the ID displayed in the list may not be sequential.
 `KEYWORD` | Keyword for `filter_hairdresser`. <br>It should only contain alphanumeric characters.